Sonicbasedrop/the_vitamin_store/README.md

 ##### **Product Details Page**
 * Users are able to:
   * Click the products to find out more information including
-  * Name,  price, SKU, category, Rating
+  * Name,  price, SKU, category, ratings
   * Add products to bag to buy
   * See reviews of products and also review the products if logged in